NicolasVollmer/NicolasVollmer/README.md

 * City Restaurant Heatmaps - Where am I most likely to find a good restaurant?
 Are there any clusters?
 * "Ceap&Cheerful-Meter" (TM) - Which restaurants offer a good bang for your buck?

 ## About Me
 Data analytics has been a part of my career for many years!
 In the past I worked extensively on rate, occupancy and competitive analyses in the hospitality industry.
 I further look back on several successful years working on time-sensitive project cases for key consulting clients whilst with Guidepoint.
-For several years I have also trained colleagues on matters such as professional stakeholder communication and operative toolsets.
-Thanks to my many years of studying and working abroad, I bring along excellent communication skills in English, which has virtually become my second native language alongside German.
+For several years, I have also trained colleagues on professional communication and the use of various workplace toolsets and procedures.

+With a strong background in both German and English, the result of several years of studying and working abroad, I am an excellent communicator and able to effectively collaborate with stakeholders from diverse backgrounds.
+I am confident that my combination of technical expertise and interpersonal skills make me a valuable asset to any organization.

 ### My Skills